altinodantas/aircraftsdatasetgenerator/README.md

     "dataset/train/")

 ```
-Executing the avobe code should produce some thing about the following:
+Executing the above code should produce something like following:
 ```
 |--- dataset
 |    |--- train